itsraval/windowsMaximazeToNewDesktop/README.md

 - The window will be maximized in the same Desktop
 ### The window is NOT the only one in the Desktop
 - The window will be maximized into a new Desktop
-- d
--
-Maximaze the current active window into a new Desktop.
-If the window
-; Maximaze Window into new Desktop
-; If the Window is already max and it is the only one in the desktop it will be restored to the previous size ; Ctrl + M

 ## Maximaze every Window in current Desktop into new Desktops
 <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>M</kbd> <br />